How to configure a caching only name server

 The bind package provides the named (DNS) service.
 The bind-utils package provides the tools we need to manage the named service.

-The dnf command installs packages only if the system has at least one working repository.
-If your system is registered with the RHN network, it can access RedHat's online repositories without any additional settings.
-But if it is not registered with the RHN network, you manually need to configure at least one working repository.
-To learn how to configure a local repository, you can check the following tutorial.
+The dnf command installs a package only if the system has at least one working repository.
+If the system is registered with the RHN network, it can access RedHat's online repository without additional settings.
+If not, you must manually configure at least one working repository.
+You can check the following tutorial to learn how to set up a local Yum repository using the RHEL installation disk.

-Currently, the system is configured to use the ISP's default DNS server ( or Google's DNS server).
-Change it to use the locally configured caching-only DNS server.
+In the previous tutorial, we configured this system to use the ISP's default DNS server ( or Google's DNS server).
+We need to change it to use the locally configured caching-only DNS server.
 We will configure the caching-only name server on this system.
 So, we will use this system's IP address.

 Restart the interface and verify the system uses the local DNS server.
 To restart the interface, use the following commands.